SentinelIQ/SentinelIQ/README.md

 2. On push to `develop`:
    - Docker image is built and tagged as `develop`
    - Image is pushed to DockerHub
-   - Deployment to staging environment is triggered

 3. On push to `main`:
    - Docker image is built and tagged with version/branch
    - Image is pushed to DockerHub
-   - Deployment to production environment is triggered
+   - Deployment to production environment is triggered automatically

 ### Setup CI/CD